 - Microplastics have been found in the placentas of unborn babies, The Guardian 2020

-- The used clothing market reached 4.3 million tonnes, many of these items are unlikely to be worn ever again, Greenpeace
+- The used clothing industry reached 4.3 million tonnes, and many of these items are unlikely to be worn ever again by Greenpeace.

-- Less than 1% of the textiles and material used to produce garments are recycled into new items, 2019 Fixing Fashion
+- Less than 1% of the textiles and materials used to produce garments are recycled into new items, 2019 Fixing Fashion.

-- Even though some countries collect high rates of textiles for reuse and recycling the majority of the collected items are exported to countries with no collection infrastructure, which means it still ends up in landfill
+- Even though some countries collect high rates of textiles for reuse and recycling, most of the collected items are exported to countries with no collection infrastructure, which means it still ends up in a landfill.

-- The supply of unwanted clothing donated for reuse far exceeds the demand for it, 2018 Clothing Sustainability Research Group
+- The supply of unwanted clothing donated for reuse far exceeds its demand, according to the 2018 Clothing Sustainability Research Group.

 - One in three young women consider a garment worn once or twice as being old in the UK, The Guardian 2019

-- 73% of textile waste is incinerated or end up in a landfill, which will release pollutants into their surroundings, Ellen MacArthur Foundation 2017
+- 73% of textile waste is incinerated or ends up in a landfill, which will release pollutants into its surroundings, Ellen MacArthur Foundation, 2017

 - Anywhere from 30 to 300 species per hectare can be lost during the creation of a single landfill site, Sciencing 2018